Sofia Bevarly Shows Underboob In Yellow Bikini On Instagram

 Her makeup application included dark shimmery eyeshadow, dark blush, and pink lipstick.

-Sofia stood on the sandy beach with tropical foliage and palm trees to her left and the ocean in the horizon.
+Sofia stood on the sandy beach with tropical foliage and palm trees to her left and the ocean on the horizon.
 The photo was shot on a sunny day with completely blue skies with the sun leaving her skin looking flawless and glowing.

 The second picture showed the beauty striking a similar pose, except she appeared to have pulled all of her hair back into a bun.
 She gazed into the distance with a sultry expression on her face and her amazing physique was again put on display.

-The geotag revealed that she was at North Shore in Oahu, a popular surfing destination.
+The geotag revealed that she was at North Shore in Oahu, a popular surfing destination in Hawaii.

 The bombshell’s followers rushed to the comments section to leave their compliments.